 - Provide leadership, team building and organizational skills for diverse groups through the integrated process.

 - Work effectively within groups of varied disciplines.

 - Synthesize theories of sustainability into comprehensive research and design projects.

 - Develop diversity initiatives that are integral to the sustainability problem-solving process as a reflection of an emerging global marketplace.

 - Apply ethical values to the integrated design process and to the selection of systems and materials for a built project.

 - Embrace the realities of prevalent societal structures as a base to build new enterprises focused on the optimization of environment, equity and economic goals.

 The Curriculum of the MSSD Program features three teaching/learning strategies:

-Labs will develop an “informed intuition” about the relationship between the natural and built environments as a means to think and design in standard design and construction projects.
+Labs will develop an “informed intuition” about the relationship between the forces of nature, built environments and human confort as the basis of sustainable design.

 Foundation Course Requirements and Advanced Standing